YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCERTIFY Information: DBCERTIFY CERTIFY has successfully completed and marked the database as certified for use by the specified YottaDB version.

-Action: Either keep running the current YottaDB version or proceed immediately to YottaDB MUPIP UPGRADE at user's discretion.
+Action: Either keep running the current YottaDB version or proceed immediately to YottaDB MUPIP UPGRADE at the user's discretion.

 ---------------------
 DBCDBNOCERTIFY